saslani/saslani.github.io/_posts/2018-11-07-leadership.md

 - Observed great leadership that the leader enables employees to do what's right to do, and steps in only if help is needed
 - Observed questionable leadership that's more "boss like"
 - Why am I interested in this topic
+- Our parents were commited to 1 company, if our generation sticks around for more than 2-3 years we celebrate.
+Loyalty is chaning
+- The contract between companies and employees are changing.

 <section>
   <title>Organization History</title>